 Highlights:

-• Remember to sign up for the Cross-institutional DBI PhD course that will take place in the fall semester 2020.
+• The next Cross-institutional DBI PhD course is on schedule and will take place in the fall semester 2020.
 You can find the course information here

 During these uncertain times with COVID-19, the RMS is working to help the microscopical community continue to share its knowledge and expertise remotely and are currently developing a dedicated website feature for their members to share information on a whole host of events, training, webinars and other items.